 Understanding Thyroid (TSH) numbers

 .3 to 3.0 is considered the narrower normal range that many experts are using for diagnosis and management.
 Note that some endocrinologists believe that a percentage of women may find it difficult to get pregnant — or maintain a pregnancy — at a TSH above 2.0.
 This is one condition that is best treated with thyroid hormone medication.
 You will also need to be monitored throughout pregnancy to make sure your levels are within range and medication is adjusted regularly.
-The medications used to treat hypothyroidism are safe to be take during pregnancy.
+The medications used to treat hypothyroidism are safe to be taken during pregnancy.

 Please refer to our Thyroid Fertility Guide for more information.

 Progesterone is an important hormone for pregnancy, helping to maintain the lining of the uterus and pregnancy.
 Low progesterone levels have been linked to miscarriages.
 Generally you are tested around day 21 of a 28 day cycle to determine what your progesterone hormones are.
-You can get blood testing done by visiting a RE or by saliva through an online lab.
+You can get blood testing done by visiting an RE or by saliva testing through an online lab.

 5 Steps to Decreasing the Chance of Recurrent Miscarriages